SEO Strategy Guide: Local, National, and Global SEO

 National SEO suits:

-A national strategy allows broader brand building and market penetration but demands consistent content output and domain authority development.
+A national strategy allows broader brand building and market reach.
+But it demands steady content output and growing domain authority.

 When to Invest in Global SEO